-Arrest warrant issued for ousted South Korean President
+Ousted South Korean President Park Geun-hye arrested

 The former president was accused of helping a confidant raise donations from companies for foundations she had set up.

 The scandal dominated the headlines in South Korea and prompted mass protests when it emerged late last year.
 The controversy centered around Park's friend and close adviser, Choi Soon-sil, who is alleged to have significant and inappropriate influence over Park.
 Choi is currently on trial for abuse of power and fraud.

 The Constitutional Court's impeachment ruling stripped Park of her presidential immunity and cleared the way for prosecutors to seek her arrest.